-- 3. Fill out the Create an Apache Kafka endpoint fields as follows: - In the Name field, enter a human-readable name for the endpoint. - In the Log format field, optionally enter an Apache-style string or VCL variables to use for log formatting.
-The Apache Common Log format string appears in this field by default.
-Our discussion of format strings provides more information. - In the Brokers field, type the hostname or IP address of one or more servers (Kafka brokers).
-Specify multiple servers using a comma-separated string. - In the Topic field, type the name of the topic to send logs to. - In the Maximum bytes field, optionally enter the maximum size of a log batch. - From the Parse key-values controls, optionally select whether or not to parse any key-value pairs within the log format. - In the Write acknowledgement area, optionally select the appropriate write acknowledgement a leader must receive before a write is considered successful. - In the Compression codec area, optionally select the appropriate codec to use for compression of your logs. - From the Use SASL controls, optionally select whether or not to enable SASL authentication.
+- 3. Fill out the Create an Apache Kafka endpoint fields as follows: - In the Name field, enter a human-readable name for the endpoint. - In the Placement area, select where the logging call should be placed in the generated VCL.
+Valid values are Format Version Default, waf_debug (waf_debug_log), and None.
+See our guide on changing log placement for more information. - In the Log format field, optionally enter an Apache-style string or VCL variables to use for log formatting.
+Our discussion of format strings provides more information. - In the Brokers field, enter the hostname or IP address of one or more servers (Kafka brokers).
+Specify multiple servers using a comma-separated string. - In the Topic field, enter the name of the topic to send logs to. - In the Maximum bytes field, optionally enter the maximum size of a log batch. - From the Parse key-values controls, optionally select whether or not to parse any key-value pairs within the log format. - In the Write acknowledgement area, optionally select the appropriate write acknowledgement a leader must receive before a write is considered successful. - In the Compression codec area, optionally select the appropriate codec to use for compression of your logs. - From the Use SASL controls, optionally select whether or not to enable SASL authentication.
 SASL authentication can be enabled concurrently with TLS encryption.
 When you select Yes, additional SASL authentication fields appear. - From the SASL authentication mechanism menu, select the appropriate challenge-response mechanism to use for authenticating the SASL client authentication username and password. - In the User field, enter the SASL client authentication username. - In the Password field, enter the SASL client authentication password. - From the Use TLS controls, optionally select whether or not to enable TLS encryption for the Kafka endpoint.
 TLS encryption can be enabled concurrently with SASL authentication.
 When you select Yes, additional TLS fields appear. - In the TLS hostname field, optionally enter a hostname to verify the server's certificate.
 This should be one of the Subject Alternative Name (SAN) fields for the certificate.
 Common Names (CN) are not supported.
 If the hostname is not specified, the hostname of the first broker in the Brokers field will be used.
 This field only appears when you select Yes from the Use TLS menu. - In the TLS CA certificate field, optionally copy and paste the certification authority (CA) certificate used to verify that the origin server's certificate is valid.
 The certificate you upload must be in PEM format.
 Consider uploading the certificate if it's not signed by a well-known certification authority.
-This value is not required if your TLS certificate is signed by a well-known authority.
+This value is not required if your TLS certificate is signed by a wellknown authority.
 This field only appears when you select Yes from the Use TLS menu. - In the TLS client certificate field, optionally copy and paste the TLS client certificate used to authenticate to the origin server.
 The TLS client certificate you upload must be in PEM format and must be accompanied by a client certificate.
 A TLS client certificate allows your server to authenticate that Fastly is performing the connection.
 This field only appears when you select Yes from the Use TLS menu. - In the TLS client key field, optionally copy and paste the TLS client key used to authenticate to the backend server.
 The TLS client key you upload must be in PEM format and must be accompanied by a TLS client certificate.
 A TLS client key allows your server to authenticate that Fastly is performing the connection.
-This field only appears when you select Yes from the Use TLS menu. - 4.
-Click the Advanced options link of the Create an Apache Kafka endpoint page.
-The Advanced options appear.
+This field only appears when you select Yes from the Use TLS menu.